Veteran founded and operated

 Top 10 Finalist

-If you want to contact us, please fill the contact form on our website.
+If you want to contact us, please fill the contact form below.

 South Mountain Vetus was formed by Michael and Shilan Leisure and they also serve as members of the Board of Directors.
 After volunteering with veteran and homeless organizations for decades, they decided to form South Mountain Vetus at a community level in north Texas.
 With the inspirational words of "Am I my brothers keeper?", they locate and assist homeless veterans and their families with emergency shelter, food, clothing, and specialized care.